White circle

 Report editor concept 3 wasn't flexible enough

-We decided to pass on this idea as well because the "checkout steps" pattern wouldn't work for more than 7-8 sections in the report, as well as for other languages the text gets translated to for the global regions JCI works with.
-The full width for the content area also doesn't allow room for the report history and access to the other chillers at the facility in the left hand column for easy access.
+I decided to pass on this idea as well because the "checkout steps" pattern wouldn't work for more than 7-8 sections in the report and would cause issues for text translation.
+The full width for the content area also doesn't allow room for the report history and access to the other chillers at the facility in the left hand column.

 Impact and insights.